DanWebb/jdown/readme.md

 🐫 File names will be transformed to [camelCase](https://github.com/sindresorhus/camelcase) and used as property names
 ✍️ Markdown will be parsed as HTML using [Metalsmith Markdown](https://github.com/segmentio/metalsmith-markdown) and output within a `contents` property.
 🕹 Frontmatter will be added as properties of the generated objects.
 💅 Add custom renderer options
+🔧 Optionally disable markdown parsing to just recieve structured JSON containing markdown

 <br>
 <img src="https://raw.githubusercontent.com/DanWebb/jdown/2b4d38b7c56103a38b74c4c49ad8e6f576744c26/media/example.jpg" alt="" width="900">